 When completing the Application, select the program and term for which you plan to apply.
-We encourage applicants to review program deadlines and requirements on your program website and the Area of Study section prior to applying.
+We encourage applicants to review program deadlines and requirements on your program website and the Programs Search page prior to applying.
 Use a single email address that will not expire before your desired term of entry, as it will be used for all correspondence from the Office of Admission.

 The Statement of Purpose should be 2-3 pages in length, double-spaced.
 It should describe your academic and professional background, plans for graduate school, your professional goals, and how and why you are a good fit for the program.
 It should be tailored to Teachers College and your specific program of interest.